pratikguragain10/JS-Concepts-Technical-Paper/JS Technical Paper.md

 - Truthy Values:

-    -In JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
+    - In JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
     - Everything else (e.g., "Hello", [], {}, 1)

 - Simple Example